-Working with remote teams is not just a trend or the ‘future of work’.
-It is the present and persistent reality!
+Working with remote product development teams is not just a trend or the ‘future of work’.
+It is the present and persistent reality.
 The working of any modern workplace, especially in unprecedented times like the present.

-If you also have a product idea that you want to nurture into a full-fledged product that excels on all your expected parameters (quality, budget, performance, time, etc.), bringing together a product development team is indispensable.
-And with talent scattered across the globe, remote product development is the perfect solution to superchange your digital product.
+If you also have a product idea and you want to nurture it into a full-fledged product that excels on all your expected parameters (quality, budget, performance, time, etc.), bringing together a product development team is indispensable.
+And with talent scattered across the globe, remote product development is the perfect solution to supercharge your digital product.

-You can handover your complete work to an ace product development company, hire a single product developer, or build your own product development team remotely.
 The product is yours and so is the choice.
-But before that, let’s look further into what remote product development is.
+But before making the choice to build a product with remote teams, let’s look further into what remote product development is.

-In layman terms, remote product development is the process of getting your product developed in someplace outside your company’s physical location.
+In layman's terms, remote product development is the process of getting your product developed someplace outside your company’s physical location.

 With remote product development, you outsource your new product and get it done by expert professionals sitting in remote locations.
 We can always imagine a product development team to be surrounded by sticky notes, indulging in regular whiteboard sessions discussing the product roadmap, and giving presentations to the stakeholders.
 But it’s not necessary that the setting be your own company’s conference room!

-We all have heard about getting a product developed from a developer, full team, or a product development company in some other region.
-Whether you are:
+We all have heard about getting a product developed from a developer, full product development team, or a product development company in some other region.
+Most people getting remote product development are: